AzureNinjas/azureninjas/hugoRoot/content/guest/ultanki.md

 Type = "guest"
 Thumbnail = "img/guest/ultanki.png"
 +++
-Byron Tardif is a Program Manager at Microsoft
+Ultan Kinahan is a Program Manager at Microsoft